 Though the site doesn’t say it’s necessary, I found applying a facial oil or moisturizer beforehand made it easier to roll around my face and neck.
 And although unproven, I also felt like it was helping my serums better penetrate into my skin.

-My boyfriend once walked into the bathroom while I was using, displaying a look of bewilderment, and, overpowered by curiosity, tried it for himself.
+My boyfriend once walked into the bathroom while I was using the roller, displaying a look of bewilderment, and, overpowered by curiosity, tried it for himself.
 While he found his 10-second go of it relaxing overall, I haven’t seen him try it since (who knows though, he could be doing it behind my back).
-The routine of it is comforting—sitting on the couch after work and rolling it around mindlessly is a nice, healthy way to get your mind off things (and do something nice for your skin too).
-Though I can’t say my cheekbones are that much more refined, my skin always feels and looks more post-roll.
-I've also noticed my jawline always looks way more defined after the fact (i.e. the lymphatic drainage is working).
+The routine of it is comforting—sitting on the couch after work and rolling it around mindlessly is a nice, healthy way to get your mind off things (and do something nice for your skin, too).
+Though I can’t say my cheekbones are that much more refined, I've noticed my jawline always looks way more defined after the fact (i.e. the lymphatic drainage is working).

 In terms of my bruxism, I still wear a mouthguard—okay, sometimes, wear a mouthguard—to bed, but I’ve noticed a significant difference in other ways.
 Although it’s a tad painful on nights when my jaw is especially tight, The Facialist is like a mini massage therapist for these parts of my face, working out a day’s worth of knots and tension.